Client-Engineering-Indonesia/watsonx-incubation-2024-May/Lab 1: Using prompt lab for prompt engineering​  (classification and entity extraction)/README.md

 ### watsonx.ai Environments

-watsonx.ai memudahkan kita untuk berinteraksi dengan LLM model dengan menyediakan _LLM-as-a-service_. di watsonx.ai kita bisa menggunakan __Prompt Lab dan Python SDK__.
-Dengan menggunakan Prompt Lab atau Prompt Builder anda bisa memberikan instruksi ke LLM model yang tersedia menggunakan web interface.
-Sementara jika anda lebih berminat untuk mengakses LLM model menggunakan bahasa pemrograman, anda bisa menggunakan SDK.
+watsonx.ai makes it easy for us to interact with the LLM model by providing _LLM-as-a-service_. in watsonx.ai we can use __Prompt Lab and Python SDK__.
+By using Prompt Lab or Prompt Builder you can provide instructions to the available LLM models using the web interface.
+Meanwhile, if you are more interested in accessing the LLM model using a programming language, you can use the SDK

+Jika anda membutuhkan referensi untuk jawaban diatas, anda bisa mengakses python notebook Lab 2 [here](https://github.com/Client-Engineering-Indonesia/watsonx-incubation-2/tree/main/Lab%204%3A%20Building%20building%20QnA%20with%20watsonx.ai%20and%20carbon%20with%20retrieval%20augmented%20generation%20with%20milvus)

 Untuk memahami bagaimana menggunakan Prompt Lab, dan berlatih cara memberikan prompt ke LLM Model, selesaikanlah lab berikut ini:
 1. [Lab 1 - Prompt engineering basic](https://github.com/Client-Engineering-Indonesia/watsonx-incubation-program-indonesia/blob/main/Lab%201%20-%20Using%20Prompt%20Lab%20for%20Prompt%20Engineering/Lab%201%20-%20Prompt%20engineering%20basic.ipynb)